mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 .. image:: /images/dockers/Storyboard_uper_buttons.png

+.. _Export Menu:

 Export
     A drop down menu which consists of the export options available for the storyboard.
     This option can be used to export the storyboard to PDF or SVG documents.
 You can specify the layout of the exported file using the Export dialog's options.
 This might be useful when discussing ideas and planning the animation with teammates or if you want to show your animation's idea to some potential employer.
+For details about exporting see :ref:`Exporting Storyboards`

 .. _Comment Menu: